G2 32 x 32 White Circle

 Money may not be everything, but it is certainly important.

-And you probably want your app to be profitable or financially stable in some way, shape or form.
+You probably want your app to be profitable or financially stable in some way, shape or form.
 Therefore, you will need to measure how it’s generating revenue using metrics like the following KPIs for apps.

 Average Revenue Per User (ARPU)